- Dates & Prices

 On this tour you will be travelling far away from sources of light pollution, offering very good possibilities to see the Northern Lights.
 Displays are typically visible until around early April.

-Snowmobile tours (daytime or evening) and/or ice fishing are available to add as optional extra activities on your arrival/departure days.
+Snowmobile tours (daytime or evening) are available to add as optional extra activities on your arrival/departure days.

 If you would like additional nights in the area and/or extra activities on your arrival or departure days, our nearby Wilderness Cabin at the Reindeer Lodge and/or any of its optional winter activities (reindeer sledding, snowmobiling, Northern Lights photography) make an ideal combination.

-Snowmobile and ice fishing activities are also available to add as optional extras in connection with the start/end of your dogsled tour - see under "Dates and Prices" for details.
+Snowmobile activities are also available to add as optional extras in connection with the start/end of your dogsled tour - see under "Dates and Prices" for details.

 NB: Please note that the below is an example itinerary and may vary in a number of ways due to factors such as weather conditions, access to trails, seasonal changes and local reindeer herding activities.
 For example, if weather conditions are unsuitable for crossing the Tjäkta pass, alternative routes are available via Vistasdalen or Hukejaure.
 Cabin accommodation may be used on some nights during the tour as an alternative to camping if weather conditions make this necessary.
 Daily distances are typically around 20-45km depending on the terrain for the day's sledding.